-Ruptura provides a set of libraries that make it easy to inject a managed .NET assembly into arbitrary Windows processes for the purposes of function hooking and memory manipulation.
+Ruptura provides a set of libraries that make it easy to inject a managed .NET assembly into arbitrary Windows (and Wine) processes for the purposes of function hooking and memory manipulation.

 Ruptura injects a bundled native module into the target process, which then locates the .NET runtime in either framework-dependent or self-contained mode and initializes it, after which a user-specified managed assembly is executed - all without the user writing a single line of native code.
 Additionally, a library facilitating common function hooking and memory manipulation scenarios is available for use by the injected assembly.

 Easy injection and hosting: Just point Ruptura to a target process and give it the name of a managed assembly to inject.
 All the complexity of injecting the CoreCLR runtime libraries and loading your assembly is handled for you.

 Create or attach to processes: You can inject into existing processes or create them yourself.
 When creating a target process, it can be started in a suspended state, giving your injected assembly full control over when and how the target process starts running.

 Native function hooks: Hooking APIs allow you to intercept calls to arbitrary native functions in a process.
 You can inspect or modify arguments and return values as needed, and it is up to you whether the original function is called at all.

 Hook state access: A state object can be associated with a hook, giving you easy access to your managed application state from within a hook function, where it is ordinarily difficult to access non-global state.

 Hook error prevention: A 'hook gate' prevents common programming errors (deadlocks, stack overflows, etc) by avoiding execution of hook functions when the Windows loader lock is held, or when the hook is already executing earlier in the call stack.